Blaine Robison, M.A.

 John has a fondness for "threes," so the three-fold use of the preposition en has significance.
 Yeshua was in Jerusalem as an observant Jew, one who obeyed the Torah commandment that all males present themselves at the pilgrim feast.
 He was there at Passover, a time to celebrate deliverance from Egypt and he remained for the entire festival.
 Yeshua participated fully, which meant arranging for the purchase and sacrifice of a lamb for the Passover meal.
 All the arrangements made for the Last Supper and described in the Synoptic Narratives would have been accomplished on this occasion (see my commentary on Mark 14).

 many: Grk. polus, extensive in scope, here of number; many.
 The "many" would likely be of the Jewish pilgrims present at the temple when Yeshua intervened in the commercial activity. believed: Grk. pisteuō, aor.
-See the note on verse 11 above. in: Grk. eis, prep.
-See the note on verse 11 above; lit. 'into.' his name: Grk. onoma, in its central sense is used to identify someone.
+See verse 11 above. in: Grk. eis, prep.
+See verse 11 above; lit. 'into.' his name: Grk. onoma, in its central sense is used to identify someone.
 In Hebrew literature it also carries the extended sense of qualities, powers, attributes or reputation.
 Stern suggests that John's report is purposeful to say that people believed "in his name" but not in him, as implied in the next two verses. beholding: Grk. theōreō, pres. part., to pay attention to, to observe, to behold. his signs: pl. of Grk. sēmeion.
-See the note on verse 11 above.
+See verse 11 above.
 The plural form indicates more than one, yet John does not specifically identify the signs Yeshua performed in Jerusalem.
 To Jewish pilgrims generally Yeshua's confrontation of the temple ruling authorities probably constituted signs of the prophecies of Malachi and Zechariah being fulfilled. he was doing: Grk. poieō, impf.
-See the note on verse 5 above.
+See verse 5 above.

-24 But Yeshua did not entrust himself to them, because he knew all people,
+24 But Yeshua did not entrust himself to them, because of his knowing all men,

 But: Grk. de, conj.
-See the note on verse 2 above.
+See verse 2 above.
 The conj. represents a contrast in thought.
-Yeshua: See the note on verse 1 above. did not: Grk. ou, adv., a particle that strongly negates the following verb. entrust: Grk. pisteuō, aor.
-See the note on verse 11 above. himself to them: John offers a sharp contrast between Yeshua and the "many" of the previous verse by using the same verb that describes the "many."
-Their belief in Yeshua was likely shallow and selfish. because he knew: Grk. ginoskō, pres. inf., to be in receipt of information with the focus on awareness or to form a judgment or to draw a conclusion. all men: pl. of Grk. pas, conveys the idea of comprehensiveness; all, every.
-The word "people" is not in the Greek text.
+Yeshua: See verse 1 above. did not: Grk. ou, adv., a particle that strongly negates the following verb. entrust: Grk. pisteuō, aor.
+See verse 11 above. himself to them: John offers a sharp contrast between Yeshua and the "many" of the previous verse by using the same verb that describes the "many."
+Their belief in Yeshua was likely shallow and selfish. because of: Grk. dia, prep. used here to express causality; on account of, because of. his: Grk. autos, personal pronoun. knowing: Grk. ginōskō, pres. inf., to be in receipt of information with the focus on awareness or to form a judgment or to draw a conclusion. all men: pl. of Grk. pas, adj., conveys the idea of comprehensiveness; all, every.
+The word "men" is not in the Greek text, but the adjective is masculine.

 25 and because he did not need that any one should bear witness concerning man; for he himself knew what was in man.

 John amplifies the last phrase of the previous verse. and because he had: Grk. echō, impf.
-See the not on verse 3 above. no need: Grk. chreia, state or experience of necessity, need. that any one should bear witness: Grk. martureō, aor. subj., to attest to a fact or truth, often in a legal context; testify, attest. concerning man: Grk. anthrōpos, human being. for he knew: Grk. ginoskō, impf.
+See the not on verse 3 above. no need: Grk. chreia, state or experience of necessity, need. that any one should bear witness: Grk. martureō, aor. subj., to attest to a fact or truth, often in a legal context; testify, attest. concerning: Grk. peri, prep. with an orientational aspect relating to being near or having to do with something; in behalf of, about, concerning. man: Grk. anthrōpos.
+See verse 10 above. for he knew: Grk. ginoskō, impf.
 See the previous verse. what was: Grk. eimi, impf.
-See the note on verse 1 above. in man: Grk. anthrōpos.
+See verse 1 above. in man: Grk. anthrōpos.
 The use of anthrōpos here is of mankind in general.
 Yeshua had no lack in knowledge of man's nature and he knew how fickle people can be.

 Atlas: Oxford Bible Atlas, Second Edition. ed.
 Herbert G. May.
 Oxford University Press, 1974.